Introduction:

 Conclusion:

-In conclusion, Sadaat Hassan Manto was a trailblazer in Urdu literature, and his impact is felt to this day.
+In conclusion, we still feel the impact of Saadat Hasan Manto’s biography and work to this day, and he remains a trailblazer in Urdu literature.
 His frank and honest depictions of life in India challenged dominant narratives and forced readers to confront uncomfortable truths.
 Despite facing several controversies and legal issues throughout his career, Manto remained committed to his craft and his vision of a more just and equal society.

 FAQs